Self Managed Super Funds – Are They Right For Me?

 • commercial real property

 • units in widely-held unit trusts.

 An SMSF also cannot lend money or provide financial assistance to a member or their relative.
 This includes non-arm’s length dealings with a related party, loans, provision of a guarantee and forgiveness of a debt.
 Often scams target SMSF’s with the lure of purchasing a property and then renting it back to a family member at a cheaper cost – our advice is to avoid these as quickly as possible!

 What Time & Skill Is Required To Run An SMSF?

-- actuarial certificates for SMSFs paying income streams (pensions)
+- certificates from actuaries for SMSFs that pay income streams (pensions)

-- legal fees, for example if the trust deed needs to be amended
+- legal costs, such as those incurred should the trust deed need to be altered

 While all of these can be great recurring revenue for an accountant or financial planner, Bookkept wants you to be aware of the risks involved – we wouldn’t be doing our job if we didn’t!